vicky002/1000_Projects/README.md

 - **MP3 Extractor from you-Tube**

 -  **Text Editor:** Designing UI for text editor with Java Swing is a cake walk.
-Use an advanced data structure like suffix tree, Patrica ,etc for searching.
+Use an advanced data structure like suffix tree, Patricia Tree, etc for searching.

 - **Zip Password Crackers**: Any File Can be unzipped through the command line, providing password as an argument.
 So, write a simple brute force program to generate permutations (possible passwords) and send it to command line, creating and running shell script.
 Run until you receive a success return call, that's it, the simple Zip Password Cracker Project is ready.